8LWXpg/CmdPal-ProcessKiller/README.md

-# Process Kill for CmdPal
+# Process Killer for CmdPal

 > [!IMPORTANT]
 > This project is still in early development